 Because dogs' minds are governed by their noses, those traces of pee and poop smell left behind just inform dogs that those are their potty areas.
 It's as if the scent left behind says "this is your bathroom" in a similar fashion as us humans follow those universal bathroom signs found scattered almost in every public place, explains Patricia McConnell in her book Way to Go!: How to Housetrain a Dog of Any Age.

 Now, when you use an enzyme-based cleaner, like Nature's Miracle, every time you are cleaning up messes, you are breaking down and destroying odor, rather than masking it as other cleaning products may do.

 A Problematic Product to Avoid

-Speaking about cleaning products to clean up messes, there is one product you want to avoid like the plague when potty training puppies, especially beagles.
-That product is, drumroll please: ammonia.
-What's the problem with ammonia?
-The main problem with ammonia, is the fact that ammonia smells like pee.
-The last thing you want for your carpet, upholstery or floor is to smell like a double-whammy of pee.
+Speaking about cleaning products to clean up messes, there is one product you want to avoid like the plague when potty training puppies, especially Beagles.
+That product is, drumroll please... ammonia.
+What's the problem with it?
+The main problem with ammonia is the fact that it smells like pee.
+The last thing you want for your carpet, upholstery, or floor is to smell like a double-whammy of pee.

 Turn Into a Pee-Detective With This Tool

 A tool that you may want to keep in your potty training arsenal is a black light.
-Also known as an UV-A light, Wood's lamp, or simply ultraviolet light, a black light will be your best ally in detecting soiled areas that you may have missed, but your beagle likely knows about like the back of his hands, ehm . . . paws.
+Also known as a UV-A light, Wood's lamp, or simply ultraviolet light, a black light will be your best ally in detecting soiled areas that you may have missed, which your Beagle likely knows about like the back of their hands, ehm . . . paws.